 “The living room in the middle is for family life, with bedrooms at both ends.
 The living room is divided by a large kitchen island, so that we parents can sit at the dining table while the children play in the living area.
 Thanks to the superior acoustics from the Troldtekt ceiling panels, it doesn’t even sound as though we’re sitting in the same room,” says Bruno Jakobsen.

 Dark transforms windows into walls

-Sølvhuset is conceived with a black Troldtekt ceiling, partly because all the hard surfaces in the living room would otherwise result in poor acoustics, and partly out of a desire for a black ceiling.
+Sølvhuset is conceived with black Troldtekt acoustic panels, partly because all the hard surfaces in the living room would otherwise result in poor acoustics, and partly out of a desire for a black ceiling.

 “Having a black ceiling was one of the first things I decided.
 When the light fades in the evening, it’s almost as if the ceiling sinks, and the atmosphere automatically becomes cosier in step with the dwindling daylight.
 The land to the south is illuminated, while behind the house to the north it is completely dark, so that the ceiling and glass form walls, and it no longer feels as though you’re in a glasshouse,” says Bruno Jakobsen.

 80 m2 holiday home in Mols Bjerge near Ebeltoft, Denmark

 BRUNOJAKOBSENDESIGN+Design & Interiør studio